Picnicking at Vineyards in North Georgia

 Three Sisters Vineyards (Dahlonega)

-Prepackaged cheese and meat plates are available daily for purchase, and there is a food truck on Saturdays.
+Prepackaged cheese and meat plates are available daily for purchase, and a food truck is on site on Saturdays.
 Visitors may bring their own food EXCEPT on Saturdays when a food truck is on-site.
 Leashed dogs are allowed to visit the vineyard with you.

-The Georgia mountains vineyards are a great place to enjoy a scenic outdoor picnic lunch.
+The vineyards in the Georgia mountains are a great place to enjoy a scenic outdoor picnic lunch.
 Although the vineyards below do not sell food or snacks, you are welcome to pack your own picnic items to enjoy with your wine at these vineyards.

 Currahee Vineyards White and Rose Wines